Caloma11/rayxibl/README.md

 - ~~In `/profiles`, AJAXify the tab switch (My networe buttons)~~
-- ~~In `/profiles/:id`, AJAXify the tab switch (About, Links & Notes)~~ -~~ When pressing "add to network" (user plus icon) in `/profiles`, AJAXify it so that it gets added instantly in the "My network" section~~
+- ~~In `/profiles/:id`, AJAXify the tab switch (About, Links & Notes)~~
+- ~~When pressing "add to network" (user plus icon) in `/profiles`, AJAXify it so that it gets added instantly in the "My network" section~~

 - Ajaxify loading of profiles on `profiles#index`
 - Ajaxify adding to network on `profiles#show`